Playlists

 Abstract space

 This one is for late evenings or when you need to zero in on a task without interruptions.
-Imagine a white box in the middle of nowhere, an abstract space that lets you concentrate.
+A white box in the middle of nowhere, an abstract space that lets you focus.

 Refrains & intensities

-A playlist for moments when you need to go elsewhere so you spin in circles until your core becomes your line of flight.
-Rhythmic patterns delineating territories in a field of chaos, through repetition and variations in intensity.
+When you need to spin in circles until your core becomes your horizon.
+Rhythmic patterns, territories through repetition and variations.
 Expect unexpected textures—sonic, affective, and otherwise.

 Brain food